What Does .io Mean: When to Use It, Pros and Cons, and More

 Maulidina M.

-Lidin is passionate about online busines and marketing.
+Lidin is passionate about online business and marketing.
 She believes that these topics should be accessible to everyone, so she is determined to help people unlock their digital potential through written pieces.
 Outside her working hours, Lidin enjoys exploring new cities and editing videos.